 You can made a duplicate of the store's live theme in the Shopify admin under Online Store > Themes > Actions > Duplicate.
 We suggest renaming the duplicate theme to make it easier to reference later on.

-Step 2: Fields page
+Step 2: Navigate to the 'Fields' page

 Read the FAQ that appears on the following page, and then click the 'Continue with migration' button to begin the migration process.